Statistics from Altmetric.com

 2. Classification of symptoms into clinically meaningful concepts especially when symptoms are many and diverse such as medically unexplained symptoms, symptoms to describe stress, multiple health beliefs and behaviours.

-3. Definition of subscales of new measures of psychological functioning—a par exemplar is the validation of the well known General Health Questionnaire4 which was shortened to 12 items after identifying which symptoms in the 60-item version were closely …
+3. Definition of subscales of new measures of psychological functioning—a par exemplar is the validation of the well known General Health Questionnaire4 which was shortened to 12 items after identifying which symptoms in the 60-item version were …